Aronia from Foggy Ridge

 How to Eat Aronia

-We found the best way to get them in our diet is by making juice and tea.
-At Foggy Rigde, we cold press the berries for juice and use this in our Aronia Pudding.
-We then take the pressed skins and low tempertaure dry them to blend with our teas.
+At Foggy Ridge, we cold press the berries for juice and use this in our Aronia Pudding.
+We then take the pressed skins and low temperature dry them, grind and blend with our teas.
 We dry them at a low temperature to maintain the antioxidants.